woof-sandbox/sandbox/docs/SandboxController.md

 ```

 20 bytes
-owner address.
-This is the address that will be able to call the functions that require the owner role.
 dao address.
 This is the address that will be able to call the functions that require the dao role.

 ### contractor